 When a couple is in pain, my job isn’t to fix them.
 I’m not a plumber; I’m a mirror.
 Using the lens of attachment and systems theory, I help them see the dysfunctional system they’ve co-created.
 My goal is to shift their perspective from an “I” consciousness—where everything is your fault or my fault—to seeing the system as the enemy.
 I lovingly, and annoyingly, reframe their fights until they see what I see: “You’re not just two assholes yelling at each other.
 You’re two people protecting yourselves from very old hurts in a very bad way.”
 Once they see that their system is the problem instead of each other, everything changes.
 They can finally feel the sadness underneath the rage and say, “I miss you,” instead of “You never listen.”

 Bitcoin has its own mirrors.
 People like Saylor, Max Keiser, and Lyn Alden aren’t selling a ‘get rich quick’ scheme; they are systems thinkers.
 They hold up a mirror to the broken fiat system, shifting your focus from blaming yourself for not saving enough to seeing the systemic theft of inflation.
 They force you to feel the truth in the question, “Hey, do you see how you’re bleeding buying power every year, and do you get that it doesn’t have to be this way?”
-Once you truly see the system, you’re ready for a new protocol.
+Once you truly see and feel the system, you’re ready for a new protocol.

 My Job: Reframer, Pain‑in‑the‑Ass to your Ego Identity

-My job is to repeatedly hold up that mirror to the pattern you co-create in your relationship, because information alone is not enough.
+As a couples therapist, my job is to repeatedly hold up that mirror to the pattern you co-create in your relationship, because information alone is not enough.
 The key isn’t confrontation; it’s validation.
 I have to reflect your shared pattern in a way that validates both of your experiences.
 For example: ‘Of course you shut down when he raises his voice—it’s how you’ve learned to feel safe.
 And of course you pursue her when she pulls away—it’s how you fight for connection.’
 By validating that your survival strategies make sense, the defensiveness melts.
 That safety is what allows you to see the painful system you’re trapped in and, together, begin to unwind it through shared empathy and compassion for me, you, and us.

 The Consciousness Upgrade